siddharthseth888/Todo-list/README.md

 ```bash
 npm run dev
 ```
-Go on the localhost to see the project
+Go on the localhost to see the project and play with it.

+Thanks!!

+Build with care
+Regards